Formations

 A formation reduces your entire 4x5 grid to a single named shape — the structural fingerprint of your whole system.
 Where patterns describe shapes within the grid and traps describe self-reinforcing cycles, a formation describes the global architecture.
 It is the whole-person classification, expressed as a single word.

-When a clinician says “this person is Withdrawn,” they have communicated that the system is in the Struggling band with both Capacities and Domains pulled Under in a coherent pattern — a consistent, organized contraction.
-When they say “this person is Volatile,” they have communicated a system in the Struggling band with everything pushed Over in a scattered, incoherent pattern.
+When a clinician says “this person is Withdrawn,” they have communicated that the system is in the Strained band with both Capacities and Domains pulled Under in a coherent pattern — a consistent, organized contraction.
+When they say “this person is Swirling,” they have communicated a system in the Strained band with everything pushed Over in a scattered, incoherent pattern.
 One word carries the full picture.

 The Four Classification Dimensions

 Every formation is located by four coordinates.
-Together, these dimensions create a space in which all seventy-seven formations have unique positions.
+Together, these dimensions create a space in which all seventy-six formations have unique positions.

 1. Coherence Band — Where the system sits on the severity gradient.
-The five bands (Thriving, Steady, Struggling, Overwhelmed, Crisis) form concentric rings.
+The five bands (Thriving, Steady, Strained, Burdened, Severe) form concentric rings.
 The same directional pattern means something different at different severity levels.
 A system with everything pulled Under is Resting at Steady — quiet but functional.
-The same pattern at Crisis is Collapsed — a system that has shut down entirely.
+The same pattern at Severe is Contracted — a system that has shut down entirely.

 2. Capacity Direction — Whether the four Capacities (Open, Focus, Bond, Move) are, on average, contracted (Under), balanced (Centered), or in excess (Over).
 This tells the clinician whether the problem is primarily one of too little or too much.